vicerust/owlang/README.md

 Message me at `Vice#5333` on Discord if you have any questions (as I probably won't respond quickly here), or come hang out in [Jayne's workshop Discord](https://discord.gg/qft8x2X), where I'll also be posting updates.

+## Instructions

+- Download and install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=vicerust.overwatch&ssr=false).
+- Make a new file, and save it as `test.ow`.
+The `.ow` extension is necessary.
+- VS Code should recognize the extension and activate the language server.
+If it doesn't, you may have to manually change the language in the bottom right corner.
+- Code away

 ## To-do List

 As it stands, the extension is fairly complete, save for a few minor bugs, annoyances, etc. If there's something weird and fucked up, it's probably just me forgetting something, so let me know.